nasa-jpl/autoRIFT/README.md

 * sub-pixel displacement estimation using the pyramid upsampling algorithm
 * this sub-module is not only suitable for radar images, but also for optical, etc
 * when the grid is provided in geographic coordinates, all outputs are in the format of GeoTIFF with the same EPSG code as input grid

+## Possible future development

+* for radar or SAR images, it is yet to include the complex correlation of the two images, i.e. the current version only uses the amplitude while the phase needs to be investigated
+* the current version works for single-core CPU while the multi-core parallelization or GPU implementation would be useful to extend

 ## 4. Demo